mcartale/HostGalaxiesGW-Sarah/DNS/DistribToCompareWithDetectability/readme.md

-Same than in xxxx, but including the detectability for ET
+Same than in the files DistribToCompareDNS-snapxxxxx.dat, but including the detectability for ET